migalha212/Tenebris/docs/README.md

 ## **Game Description**

-A character named Dylan Macron finds himself jumping from arena to arena fighting for his life.
-Each arena is full of monsters of various types and all of them want to kill him.
-Starting out relatively powerless, his experience allows him to get stronger with each fight.
-He can find weapons spread around the arena.
-There are 3 types of weapons: Simple shot, Explosion shot, and Death Ray.
+A character named Dylan Macron finds himself jumping from arena to arena, fighting for his life.
+Each arena is filled with monsters of various types, all determined to kill him.
+Starting out relatively powerless, Dylan grows stronger with each fight as he gains experience.
+He can find weapons scattered around the arenas, and there are three types: Simple Shot, Explosion Shot, and Death Ray.
+Each shot consumes energy, which regenerates slowly and can also be dropped by defeated monsters.
+Dylan has only one life per level.
+If he dies, he will respawn at the beginning of the level and can continue fighting.
+However, if he dies on the hardest difficulty level, it’s game over.
-These weapons can level up.
-Dylan has a limited life per level or per game in the case of the hardest difficulty.
-Each shot costs an amount of energy which slowly regenerates and can be dropped by the monsters.

 > This project was developed by [Cláudio Meireles](https://github.com/Atum555) (up202306618),[Dinis Silva](https://github.com/DinisBSilva) (up202306207) and [Miguel Pereira](https://github.com/migalha212) (up202304387).